unRob/milpa/.milpa/docs/milpa/util/index.md

+---
+description: Milpa comes with a shell library full of functions
+weight: 20
+---
 `milpa` scripts that are written with bash may use any of the built-in or repo-specific shell utilities under the `.milpa/utils` folder.

 ## Usage